thin-edge/thin-edge.io/docs/src/references/agent/operation-workflow.md

 The benefits are that:
 - A participant can be substituted by another implementation as long as the substitute implementation is ready to process at least all the states processed by the former implementation.
-  - This is the key principle used by thin-edge to provide extensible operation support.
-  - The **tedge-agent** defines the **downloaded** and *installed** states with no specific behavior beyond proceeding to the next step;
-    so, a domain specific component can be substituted to add extra checks and actions before moving forward.
 - Extra states and participants can be added as long as each state is owned by one participant.
   - For instance, an agent developer can introduce a **rollback** state in the `firmware_update` workflow, associated by another software component responsible for these rollbacks.

-Furthermore, specific versions of the same workflow can be defined on different targets.
-The main and child devices can each run their own version of a workflow for an operation.
-Indeed, all the status updates for a command on a given thin-edge entity or component are published on an MQTT topic with the entity identifier as the prefix.
 - The same executable can be used to handle operations on different targets.
   For instance, the **tedge-agent** can run on the main device `te/device/main//` as well as on a child-device identified by `te/device/child-xyz//`.
+- Specific versions of the same workflow can be defined on different targets.
+  The main and child devices can each run their own version of a workflow for an operation.
+  As an example, an agent developer can define an extra rollback state on the main device but not on the child devices.
 - A specific executable can be substituted on a specific target.
-  If for some reasons, **tedge-agent** cannot be installed on a child-device, then a specific implementation of the `firmware_update` MQTT API can be used to serve firmware updates on, say, `te/micro-controller/xyz//`.
+  If for some reasons, **tedge-agent** cannot be installed on a child-device, then a specific implementation of the `firmware_update` MQTT API can be used to serve firmware updates on that specific hardware.
-- A workflow can be extended differently for each target.
-  As an example, an agent developer can define an extra rollback state on the main device but not on the child devices.

 ## Operation API